?

 Description

-The Practice on Francis Street is a new nurse lead practice in the Blenheim CBD, which opened in May 2024.
-The team includes a General Practitioner, two Nurse Practitioners, a Registered Nurse and a Registered Nurse Prescriber.
+The Practice on Francis Street is a nurse-lead practice in the Blenheim CBD which opened in May 2024.
+The team includes a General Practitioner, two Nurse Practitioners, a Registered Nurse, a Registered Nurse Prescriber, a Health Improvement Practitioner and a Health Coach.
 We are committed to working together to provide innovative, high quality, holistic health care tailored to the needs of each of our patients.

 Staff